DENTSPLY SIRONA (XRAY) Q3 2017 Results - Earnings Call Transcript

 Brandon Couillard - Jefferies LLC

 Thanks.
 Good morning.
-Mark, curious to hear your perspective on the types of investments you think are needed in the business to sort of reinvigorate the growth equation?
-And, secondly, how you really plan to measure the effectiveness of M&A, whether that's in terms of ROIC or market share?
-And how much opportunity you really see across the fragmented landscape?
+Mark, curious to hear your perspective on the types of investments you think are needed in the business to sort of reinvigorate the growth equation.
+And, secondly, how you really plan to measure the effectiveness of M&A, whether that's in terms of ROIC or market share.
+And how much opportunity you really see across the fragmented landscape.
 Thank you.

 Mark A. Thierer - DENTSPLY SIRONA, Inc.

 Okay, Brandon.
 Well, maybe I'll just start with a framework that I've used in my career as it relates to investment and allocating capital, making choices.
 The first place we allocate capital here is in our base business.
 And here, I'm talking about extracting cost turnaround and invest it in technology, key people, activities and efficiencies in the business to create a leaner, meaner operating machine to grow from.
-From there, I believe in allocating capital to M&A. And these are accretive acquisitions to the strength of the footprint.
+From there, I believe in allocating capital to M&A. And these are accretive acquisitions to strengthen the footprint.
 I mentioned this earlier.
 The third place I look is then share buybacks.
 And now with the stock cheap and I'd view it as cheap, it is an attractive alternative and one that we intend to continue.
 And then, finally, there would be dividends.
 And so that's the capital deployment strategy.

 Now as it relates to investments and M&A, we have a detailed plan and a heat map already built.
 Dentsply Sirona has a lot of experience in M&A. And in my last run, we bought 12 companies.
 And so I bring a view on M&A. And then when you combine it with Nick Alexos and Keith Ebling, both of whom have deep M&A skills, we have a machine that we've built that's pretty well equipped to look at allocating capital and buying growth.
-And so, hopefully, this is responsive, but sort of in rank quarter, we're buying growth to drive revenue and earnings growth.
+And so, hopefully, this is responsive, but sort of in rank order, we're buying growth to drive revenue and earnings growth.
 We're buying technology to help our product line be successful in a dentist's office.
-We are buying capabilities to fill out our strategic footprint and I don't think we need a lot.
+We are buying capabilities to fill out our strategic footprint, and I don't think we need a lot.
 And we are focused on accretive acquisitions.

 So I hope that helps you understand how we're thinking about putting investments to work.
 How will we measure them?
 You'll measure them in EPS growth.
 And we do have an ROIC model that we use inside the business.
 Everything's got to clear hurdle rate.
 We're focused on our weighted average cost of capital.
 We know what kind of hurdles we need to pass to drive shareholder value.
 And we put that up against every analysis.
-We put that up against the share buyback model.
+We put that up against a share buyback model.
 So the drill on allocating capital is a pretty well thought out set of calisthenics.
 And we've got a lot of help around here helping us think about that.
 Next question.

 Operator